 paid rent late in january. not given notice of late fee. paid next 2 months no problems and moved out at end of march and during this whole time was never sent notice of late fees. when moving out, now landlord is requesting $657 in lates (60% of the rental cost). is this legal?

 Whether this is permissible is governed by the terms and conditions of your lease agreement.
 You will need to review the section regarding late fees to determine whether the landlord is required to give you notice of this charge in advance of assessing it to you.

 It's complicated.
 Landlord allowed me and my animals to go back and live on the property.
 I'm in the shed.
 Been living on the property for almost two months.
 I don't want to be but my car was stolen, my ex boyfriend was verbally, mentally and financially abusing me.
-I need more time to get out....
+I need more time...
 Read more »

 If you do not have a lease agreement and you are on the property without the permission of the owner, then you must leave when the owner demands that you do so.
 You are trespassing otherwise.
 If you continue to trespass on the property, then the owner may contact law enforcement to have you...Read more »

 This will depend on the terms of your existing lease agreement.
 If the lease is silent as to this issue, then your lease becomes a month to month tenancy at the end of the existing lease term and the landlord must provide you with at least 15 days notice of his/her intent to terminate the lease.

 No. Adverse possession requires that you hold title to property "adverse to" the legal, titled owner.
 Living in the property with the permission and consent of the true owner does not qualify for adverse possession.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.